Jenson v. Eveleth Taconite Co.: Facts

 Jenson first began working at the site in March 1975 and, along with other women, endured a continuous stream of hostile behavior from male employees, including sexual harassment, abusive language, threats, stalking and intimidation.
 Specifically, hostile behavior several women faced included repulsive sexual graffiti and men masturbating on women or in front of women.
 In one case, a man purposely kicked over a porta potty that was occupied by a female employee.
 In another case, a woman named Judy Jarvela who also worked at the mine reported multiple instances where she came back to her locker with semen on her clothing.
 One of her co-workers, Diane Hodge, reported that other male co-workers would come up from behind Jarvela and grab her breasts in front of the other co-workers.

-It is infrequently noted that women who were not seen as “desirable” by these men still faced harassment whether sexual or not.
-Oftentimes, in male-dominated workplaces, when men do not look at a certain woman sexually, they will harass her in other ways to try and get her to leave, because they believe she is taking the place of a man.

 Their union, USW, did nothing to stop it.
 They worked with Eveleth's management to create a divide between the female workers in a successful attempt to get them to testify in opposition of these accusations against Eveleth.
 On October 5, 1984, Jenson mailed a complaint to the Minnesota Department of Human Rights outlining the problems she experienced.
 In retaliation, her car tires were slashed a week later.
 In January 1987, the state's agency requested that Ogelbay Norton Co., a Cleveland, Ohio-based part-owner of the mine, pay US$6,000 in punitive damages and $5,000 to Jenson for mental anguish, but the company refused.

-It is evident that females working in male-dominated workplaces are treated differently than their male co-workers.
-This is suspected to be due to sex-role spillover, a theory suggesting the carryover or spillover of gender roles or expectations into the workplace where it is not relevant.
-When there is an uneven gender ratio in a workplace, sex-role spillover will take place.
-Sex-role spillover theory is relevant to the Jenson v.
-Eveleth case as it was the only expert testimony allowed in the case.